Dry, windy conditions challenge Washington state firefighters

 This summer's blazes have stretched resources thin, prompting a rare enlistment of firefighting reinforcements from the U.S. military and foreign countries.

-Dozens of fire managers and firefighters from Australia and New Zealand reported to the interagency fire centre's Boise headquarters on Monday, preparing for deployment against the Washington wildfires, the U.S. Forest Service said.
+Dozens of fire managers and firefighters from Australia and New Zealand reported to the interagency fire center's Boise headquarters on Monday, preparing for deployment against the Washington wildfires, the U.S. Forest Service said.

-About 200 U.S. Army soldiers from Joint Base Lewis-McChord near Tacoma have already joined the front lines in Washington, as have crews from Canada, the fire centre said.
+About 200 U.S. Army soldiers from Joint Base Lewis-McChord near Tacoma have already joined the front lines in Washington, as have crews from Canada, the fire center said.

 Firefighters are bringing in air monitors to eastern Oregon communities surrounded by wildfires and choked by thick smoke to determine just how dangerous the air has become, the Forest Service said.